-As you fill out the course evaluation please keep in mind:
+As you fill out the course evaluation please:

-- Provide constructive feedback. - Focus on your opinions about the content of the course (the assignments, the textbook, the in-class material). - Be aware of how biases can affect your feedback. - Obscene or threatening language is prohibited by the Student Code of Conduct (for more information, visit Student Rights and Responsibilities).
+- Provide constructive feedback. - Focus on your opinions about the content of the course (the assignments, the textbook, the in-class material). - Be aware of how biases can affect your feedback. - Know that obscene or threatening language is prohibited by the Student Code of Conduct (for more information, visit Student Rights and Responsibilities).